carbon-language/carbon-lang/docs/design/interoperability/vocabulary_types.md

 Other non-owning value types will get automatic mappings as a use case is understood to be sufficiently important.
 We expect the vast majority of performance critical mappings to end up devolving to slices.

+### Missed conversions

+It's possible that the reference-like types may sometimes be wrapped.
+For example, `SomeClass<std::span>`.
+In this case, we may be unable to convert the reference-like type, leaving them exposed in Carbon as the underlying `std::span` type in places.

 ## Ownership transfer types